Feedforward Control

 Inverse Dynamics

-The controller uses "inverse dynamics" to understand the robot's mass and inertia, calculating the precise torque required to move the AGV from a standstill without lag.
+The controller digs into "inverse dynamics" to grasp the robot's mass and inertia, figuring out the exact torque to get the AGV moving from a dead stop without any delay.

 Disturbance Rejection